Enable DKIM in the Cloud Office Control Panel

 For more information on prerequisite terminology, see Cloud Office support terminology.

-Before enabling DKIM, we recommend you create a robust email verification policy by completing the steps in the following articles:
+Before enabling DKIM, we recommend you create a robust email verification policy by completing the following steps:

 For a video tutorial of the following steps, see Rackspace Email - DMARC / DKIM: What It Is & How to Setup.